 In Scotland, a unit of liquid capacity, as a survival in the 19ᵗʰ century following the introduction of the imperial gallon in 1826, about 13.552 liters (about 2.9835 imperial gallons).

-confirming that the troy pound being used has 16 ounces (41 = 2 ×16, + 9), which is explicitly stated in an earlier section of the document, not reproduced here.
+1. Thus confirming that the troy pound being used has 16 ounces (41 = 2 ×16, + 9), which is also explicitly stated in an earlier section of the document, not reproduced here.

-The old gallon (David I's) weighed “ten pundis trois and foure unce of diverse watteris”, (164 ounces of a mixture of equal parts seawater, standing, and flowing water.
-If we take that to have a density of
+3. The old gallon (David I's) weighed “ten pundis trois and foure unce of diverse watteris”, (164 ounces of a mixture of equal parts seawater, standing, and flowing water).
+If that mixture had a density of , David's gallon

 After this assize the gallon ceases to appear in definitions of liquid measures in the Scottish legal record.
 In Scotland, the pint played the role the gallon did in England.
 The gallon does appear in definitions of special units like the salmon barrel.